-HOSA: Future Health Professionals is the co-curricular career and technical student organization(s) providing leadership training and reinforcing specific career and technical skills.
+HOSA (Future Health Professionals) is the intercurricular career and technical student organization(s) providing leadership training and reinforcing specific career and technical skills.
 Career and Technical Student Organizations provide activities for students as an integral part of the instruction offered.